Rixcy/blog-rails/docs/prerequisites.md

 This project has been developed on top of Ruby 2.6.3.
 The version can be checked by running `ruby --version`.
 Optionally you can use a Ruby version manager such as [rvm](https://rvm.io) for setting this up.

-### SQLite3
+### PostgreSQL

-This is used as a backend for the rails application.
-Instructions for setting this up can be found on [this website](https://www.sqlite.org/index.html) and the version can be verified once installed by running `sqlite3 --version`.
+This is used for the rails database.
+Instructions on how to install can be found [here](https://www.postgresql.org/download/)

 ### NodeJS